LCSB-DVB/Zagare_Barmpa_2021/README.md

 Scripts details:

-    SCtransform analysis: The scripts in this folder were used for Clustering with LaManno data: The scripts in this folder were used for Fig 2 / Supp.
+    Clustering with LaManno data: The scripts in this folder were used for Fig 2 / Supp.
 Fig 7 DEG enrichment analysis: The scripts in this folder were used for Fig 3 / Supp.
 Fig 4-6 Cellular composition: The scripts in this folder were used for Fig 4 / Supp.
 Fig 7